PubHubs/PubHubs/.gitlab/merge_request_templates/default.md

 All test done with complete PubHubs system.
 (PHC, minimal two Hubs, Global & Hub clients).
 Let console open to see if there are bugs, warnings etc.

+Also good practice: Do the tests on several screensizes (desktop, tablet, phone).

 ## Test functionility

 - [ ] Test the (new) functionality or solved bug.